dpatlut/AARQ/README.md

                         		Start => Which primary id to start on

 3. Conditions ( If Jason is.... where... )
+   >When we need to specify a certain condition (.where)

     a) Array

         Client.where("orders_count = ?", params[:orders])